-Whether you’re a high school student or the parent of a high school student, figuring out when you or your child should take the ACT can seem like an impossible task.
-Let’s face it: there are thousands of teachers, career counselors, and college consultants who’ve spent their lives helping students answer this one question!
+Whether you’re a high school student or the parent of a high school student, figuring out when to take the ACT can seem like an impossible task.
+But it really doesn’t have to be.

-Here at Prep Expert SAT & ACT Prep, we get this question all the time.
-In fact, sometimes we get it a little too much!
-Taking the ACT isn’t rocket science, but there is a science to it, and it can be difficult manipulating the test to your schedule.
+Taking the ACT isn’t rocket science, but there is a science to it, and it can be difficult to manipulating the test to your schedule.

 |Test Date||Registration Deadline||Late Registration Deadline||ACT Scores Released|